openedx/open-edx-proposals/oeps/architectural-decisions/oep-0006-arch-context-xblock-fields.rst

 #.
 If yes (see previous bullet), can we use a field attribute to allow XBlocks
    to opt-out of this auto-generated settings UIs on a per-field basis?
-This may best be addressed at the same time as a standard API for definining editor UI options such as ``allow_reset``, ``multiline_editor``, ``list_style``, and ``values_provider`` as implemented in `xblock-utils`_.
+This may best be addressed at the same time as a standard API for defining editor UI options such as ``allow_reset``, ``multiline_editor``, ``list_style``, and ``values_provider`` as implemented in `xblock-utils`_.